 Appelbaum graduated from the University of Miami, School of Medicine and completed his Internal Medicine training at the University of Massachusetts Medical Center.
 He was a National Health Service Corp. scholarship recipient in medical school, and after residency he opened a practice in a medically underserved area in rural northeastern Connecticut.
 Appelbaum stayed in practice there for 12 years and then relocated to Fenway Community Health in Boston where he worked for 11 years, serving eight of those years as Fenway’s Medical Director.
 After that, Appelbaum was the Medical Director at Brigham and Women’s Physician Group before he relocated to Florida, where he practices today.

-Appelbaum now teaches full time at Florida State University, College of Medicine.
-He designs and evaluates the Internal Medicine clerkships and directs the second-year Doctoring course.
-His clinical work is at the FSU Internal Medicine residency, where he supervises residents.
+Appelbaum now teaches full time at Florida State University, College of Medicine where he is a professor.
+He was recently appointed as the Chair of the Department of Clinical Sciences.
+His academic work it to direct the Internal Medicine clerkships.
+His clinical work is at the FSU-Tallahassee Memorial Hospital Internal Medicine residency, where he supervises residents.
 Says Appelbaum, “Our HIV practice is fully integrated into our primary care practice.
 About one-third of our HIV-infected patients are over the age of 50.
-Most of our patients are people of color, and about half are women.”
+Most of our patients are people of color, and about half are women.
+We have integrated LGBT care into our practice.”
 In addition to being credentialed as an HIV Specialist™ by AAHIVM, Appelbaum is board-certified in geriatrics.

 For Appelbaum, the best part of caring for patients is the astounding advances in care for HIV-infected people over the past 28 years.
 The greatest obstacle is that, unfortunately, people are still becoming infected.
 “What I love about my current position is working with young, enthusiastic medical students and residents, our next generation of caregivers,” says Appelbaum.
 “They inspire me to get up and come to work every day!”